A New Model for Education

 The Island School Stories

-Initially searching for a junior high school for our son who is an active, hands-on learner DCMS became my choice.
-Then, our daughter impatiently awaited her turn to attend.
-The experiential learning format through things like School Without Walls and frequent trips to The Island School to do things like dissect lionfish or tag turtles made their learning experiences unforgettable.
-Both graduated with Jr. SCUBA certifications.
+The experiential learning format through things like School Without Walls and activities like dissecting lionfish or tagging turtles made my children’s learning experiences unforgettable.
 Our son went on to attend the Centre for Technology & Innovation for Hydroponics Farming, which he first developed an interest in at DCMS.
 And our daughter is currently at boarding school which is an option that DCMS assists students with who are interested.